Nonparametric Finite Time LTI System Identification: Algorithmic Details

-The ratio $\frac{\beta}{\sigma_k}$ is equal to the condition number of the Hankel matrix (up to scaling by $\frac{1}{\Delta_+}$; follows from Proposition~\ref{sys_norm}).
-In this sense, the thresholding rule is optimal in terms of $R$ (the signal-to-noise ratio) and conditioning of the Hankel matrix.
+to correctly identify $\hd$-order model.
+The ratio $(\beta/\sigma_{\hd})$ is equal to the condition number of the Hankel matrix.
+In this sense, the model selection followed by singular value thresholding is not too conservative in terms of $R$ (the signal-to-noise ratio) and conditioning of the Hankel matrix.